mcoclli/DineIn/README.md

 - **Menu Selection**: Customers can view restaurant menus and select desired items.
 - **Reservation Request**: Customers can request reservations for their preferred date and time.
 Upon submission, the restaurant will review and either accept or decline the request.
 - **Communication**: Customers are informed of reservation status updates via phone communication with the restaurant.
+ **Communication**: Customers are informed of reservation status updates via phone communication with the restaurant.

 ## Payment Handling